-2. A sessional grade point average is calculated on the basis of all courses taken in a given session (Summer, Fall, Winter) having a grade point value.
+2. A sessional grade point average (SGPA) is the average of the grades in courses taken in the most recent semester (Summer, Fall, Winter).

-3. A cumulative grade point average (CGPA) is calculated on the basis of all courses taken having a grade point value.
+3. A cumulative grade point average (CGPA) is the average of the grades of all courses passed or failed at UTSC.

 5. Courses taken for credit by degree students while registered at UTSC, FAS or UTM are normally included in UTSC grade point averages.
 Courses taken while registered at other institutions or other divisions or faculties of UT are not normally included in grade point averages.

 7.6 Determination of Academic Status

 The following rules apply to all students except visiting students whose academic status is not assessed or as indicated in "Determination of Academic status for Students Re-enrolling at the University of Toronto Scarborough," "Determination of Academic Status for Students in the Certificate Program in Business," and "Determination of Academic Status for Students Admitted on Probation."

 Academic status is determined as follows for students who have attempted at least 3.0 credits since beginning their studies at UTSC, or another Arts and Science division of the University (not including Credit/No Credit, Pass/Fail, or courses marked Extra).
 It is determined at the end of each academic session (Summer, Fall and Winter):